Menachem's Writings

 In each community, different sounds were lost, resulting in today's often great variations in Hebrew pronunciation around the Jewish world.

-Why is it important to pronounce each of our thirty-nine sounds of speech, consonants and vowels, differently? independently? correctly?
+Why is it important to pronounce each of our thirty-nine sounds of speech, consonants and vowels, differently?
+Independently?
+Correctly?

-Additionally we acknowledge this "spoken" creation each time we eat and each morning at the commencement of pray.
-Our general benediction over food blesses God by saying "that everything came into being by his word [singular, one word for each thing]".
+Additionally we acknowledge this spoken creation each time we eat and each morning at the commencement of pray.
+Our general benediction over food blesses haShem by saying "that everything came into being by his word [singular, one word for each thing]".
+Similarly we commence our morning prayers with, "Blessed be He who spoke and the world came into existence.
+Blessed be He who creates.
+Blessed be He who speaks and makes."
+There many other similar references throughout the Tanakh and in our sidur.

 Sounds have varying effects on the cosmos at large and on sub-particles at the micro level.
 Most can only begin to wonder how.
 How does this effect us?
 Why is it important?
 Can we too potentially create?

 Second, we are, after an extremely long exile, returning home.
 Our diaspora is over (though many of us do not yet seem to understand this).
 We have to become Eress Yisraeli'im again, the people of our own Land, the people of the Land of Israel.
 And returning to our native language and to our native pronunciation is important.
-It is part of our redemption**.
+It is a part of our redemption**.
 We are a proud people.
-We do not want to speak our language nor pray to our God in a Hebrew that was (inadvertently) modified by Jews exiled to Germany or Syria and then remodified by these Jews on re-exile to America.
+We do not want to speak our language nor pray to our God in a Hebrew that was (inadvertently) modified by Jews exiled to Germany or Syria and then remodified by these Jews on re-exile to London or New York.

-As with many esoteric concepts in Judaism, "creation" via words has analogies today which make understanding these ideas easier for us than they were for previous generations.
+As with many esoteric concepts in Judaism, creation via words today has analogies which make understanding these ideas easier for us than they were for previous generations.

 Today's computer programs are written using a subset of the English language, joined together by a simple grammar.
 For example, the famous program from Bell Labs,